Twin Peaks (San Francisco): Attractions

 Christmas Tree Point lies some 70 ft below the North Peak and offers vistas of San Francisco and San Francisco Bay.
 The view to the north extends no farther than Cobb Mountain 120 km away, but looking southeast down the Santa Clara Valley on a clear day, Santa Ana Mountain is just visible 143 km away.

 To the north is one of the city's many reservoirs.
 It is owned by the San Francisco Fire Department, and supplies water to the Fire Department's independent HPFS water system for fighting fires, established after the 1906 earthquake and fire.

 The top of Twin Peaks is undeveloped.
 It is part of the 31 acre Twin Peaks Natural Area, managed and owned by the San Francisco Recreation and Parks Department.
 These preserved areas are home to many natural resources and wildlife.
 As part of the Mission blue butterfly habitat conservation, Twin Peaks is one of the few remaining habitats for this endangered species.
 Many bird species, insects and vegetation thrive in these areas.

+Every year since 1995, volunteers have installed the Twin Peaks Pink Triangle during Pride Month, a 1-acre triangle made of pink sailcloths that faces towards the Castro District and downtown.

 The Muni Metro Twin Peaks Tunnel runs beneath Twin Peaks, linking downtown San Francisco with West Portal and the southwestern part of the city.
 There is no public transportation all the way to the top of the Peaks, but the 37 Corbett Muni line stops on Crestline Drive near a path up the hill.

 The name "Twin Peaks" is also applied to the surrounding neighborhood.